pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"mixed-format-string"+OR+"E1302")

 ### [E1303](#E1303) (format-needs-mapping)<a name="E1303"></a>
-Expected mapping for format string, not %s
+Expected mapping for format string, not %s.

 Used when a format string that uses named conversion specifiers is used with an argument that is not a mapping.

 **:x: Incorrect code**